 Seasons of Seven staff and teachers respect the confidentiality of all information shared with us.
 Information collected by family and student portal will only be used for school purposes.
 Your privacy is important to us.

 Guidelines of Proper Conduct

 - If a conflict with a staff member, a teacher or parent arises, all parties should work to handle it swiftly, taking the matter directly to the individual(s) involved, requesting a face to face Zoom meeting when possible and appropriate.
 It is respectful to speak to people directly.
-When such a meeting is not possible, it is recommended that you reach out to the school directors, beginning with Melanie Novakovitch, Director of School Operations and Admissions, Melisa Nielsen or Nicole Dorsey.
+When such a meeting is not possible, it is recommended that you reach out to Melanie Novakovitch, the Director of School Operations and Admissions, or Melisa Nielsen the Owner.

-- When parents request a meeting with a teacher or a member of the team of directors, a response will be given priority.
+- When parents request a meeting with a teacher, the Director or Owner, a response will be given priority.

 - Please keep all communication with your teacher within the Seasons of Seven email accounts.